w0mby/XpPeacefulRewarding/README.md

      - **Visual and Sound Effects**: Enjoy immersive particle effects and sounds during rituals and on challenge completion.
      - **Server-Wide Events**: All online players are notified when a challenge begins and when someone completes it.

+### Frankenstein's Abomination Assembly (New!)
+- **Multiblock Structure**: Build a special assembly platform using iron blocks, stone brick slabs, lightning rod, and other components.
+- **Material Collection**: Gather specific materials (rotten flesh, bones, emerald, water bottle, redstone) to infuse your creation with life.
+- **Two-Phase Ritual**: Activate the lever to prepare the assembly, then use flint and steel on the lightning rod to complete the ritual (or wait for a natural lightning strike during a storm!)
+- **Custom Mob Creation**: Create a unique zombie villager with special properties, abilities, and custom appearance.
+- **Dramatic Effects**: Experience immersive visual and sound effects throughout the ritual process.
+- **Redemption System**: Cure your abomination with a golden apple and weakness potion to transform it into a special villager with unique trades.
+- **Special Rewards**: Defeat your abomination to earn valuable drops and XP rewards, or redeem it for a valuable trading partner.
+- **Risk and Strategy**: Manage cooldowns and gather the right materials for successful creation.

 ## Installation

 1. Download the latest version of the XPRewards plugin.